great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 ---
 import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx'

-**ColumnMapExpectations** are one of the most common types of Expectation.
+**ColumnMapExpectations** are one of the most common types of [**Expectation**](docs/reference/expectations/expectations.md).
 They are evaluated for a single column and ask a yes/no question for every row in that column.
 Based on the result, they then calculate the percentage of rows that gave a positive answer.
 If the percentage is high enough, the Expectation considers that data valid.

 This guide will walk you through the process of creating a custom ColumnMapExpectation.